Humane Wildlife Removal: (734) 661-3512

 - Insect removal or application of repellents of any kind

-- Removal of nuisance mice, rats, or moles, chipmunks, foxes, Canadian Geese, deer, or rabbits (But click on the links for ideas and help)
+- Removal of nuisance mice, rats, or moles, chipmunks, foxes, geese, deer, or rabbits (But click on the links for ideas and help)

 - Removal of animals off your property line, due to legal regulations